pepperjam/ascend-magento2-extension/development/README.md

 ## Notes
 - Passing any parameter to `startup.sh` will cause it to delete the existing infrastructure and redownload the Magento source.
 - Passing any parameter to `shutdown.sh` will cause it to fully purge the downloaded Magento source.
+- There is a branch of this repository called `production-mode` that sets the container's Magento instance into Production mode for testing.